Head-To-Head Review: KE (BEKE) versus Its Competitors

 |2.42

-KE presently has a consensus target price of $68.12, suggesting a potential upside of 47.98%.
-As a group, “Real estate agents & managers” companies have a potential upside of 2.18%.
-Given KE’s stronger consensus rating and higher probable upside, equities analysts clearly believe KE is more favorable than its peers.
+KE presently has a consensus price target of $68.12, suggesting a potential upside of 40.07%.
+As a group, “Real estate agents & managers” companies have a potential upside of 5.39%.
+Given KE’s stronger consensus rating and higher possible upside, equities analysts plainly believe KE is more favorable than its competitors.

-This table compares KE and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares KE and its competitors’ net margins, return on equity and return on assets.

 |KE